 These are general statistics based on large groups of patients.
 Remember, they can’t tell you what will happen in your individual case.

-Survival for all stages of CLL
+Survival for all people with CLL

 No UK-wide statistics are available for CLL survival.
 Statistics are available for CLL diagnosed in one area of England between 2004 and 2016.

-Generally for people with CLL:
+Generally for all people with CLL:

 This is for all ages.
 Younger people tend to do better than older people: